Covfefe: In literature, art, and entertainment

+The grand strategy video game Stellaris uses Covfefe as one of the names that can be generated for a star system on a map.

+Since the release of the 1.12 version of sandbox video game Minecraft, one of the random texts displayed in the main menu, is "The true meaning of covfefe".

 Truth Social

 Following the creation of Trump's own social network Truth Social, he has stated that he will remain on Truth Social as his primary social media platform.
 On April 29, 2022, Trump used the Covfefe meme in his second post to Truth Social, posting the message "I'M BACK! #COVFEFE".

+On August 17, 2025, Trump made a Truth Social post only saying "Bela" with unknown intention.
+It was compared to the covfefe post.

+On Wednesday October 29, 2025, Trump made a Truth Social post at 8:43 AM saying only "South Carerdddd."
+It was compared to the covfefe post.